-In addition, their connections are secured by AES-256 encryption with OpenVPN and their proprietary WireGuard protocols.
+In addition, their connections are secured by AES-256 encryption with the OpenVPN and WireGuard protocols.
 No IP or DNS leaks were found during our tests.

-With Mullvad it’s possible to unblock Netflix and torrenting works as well.
-So there’s entertainment value.
+With Mullvad, it’s possible to unblock Netflix and torrenting works as well.
+So this VPN has quite a bit of entertainment value.

 Unfortunately, Mullvad features no live chat customer support, so it’s hard to get fast answers to your questions.
-We see this as a major drawback that this service has.
+We see this as a drawback the service has.